#Project Overview

 - Defects – Defect and issue management

-This side panel is available only inside projects and does not appear
+This project navigation is available only inside projects and does not appear

 at the workspace level.